 9. Build a diverse support network.

 Don’t rely solely on your partner or family for support.
 Build relationships with people of different ages, backgrounds, and perspectives.
-This diverse network provides varied support, keeps you intellectually stimulated, and helps you stay connected to the world as it changes.
+Having such a diverse network provides varied support, keeps you intellectually stimulated, and helps you stay connected to the world as it changes.
 It’s your social safety net for the future.

 10. Develop resilience.